simontran7/dev-notes/computer-architecture/memory.md

 #### Write Hit Policies

 - **Write-through**: The cache immediately propagates all writes to the lower memory whenever the cache has been written to, to ensure that memory across different volatile storage devices remain synchronized at all times.
 - **Write-back**: The cache defers writes to the lower memory until absolutely necessary.
-Cache lines that have been modified but not yet written to the lower memory are considered **dirty**, and otherwise **clean**.
+Cache lines that have been modified but not yet written to the lower memory are considered **dirty**, where they'll need to eventually write its contents to lower memory (whether that's before an eviction, or an explicit flush).

 #### Write Miss Policies